aderiushev/wallapop-item-manager/README.md

 ## The list of things which could be definitely be done better:
-- mobile version (on my IPhone SE1 the table is too small) we could hide/make smaller the header or make the scrollable area bigger somehow
+- mobile version (on my IPhone SE1 the table is too small) we could hide/make smaller the header or make the scrollable area bigger somehow also it is not really responsive but adaptive
 - more test coverage
   However I've introduced the basic test-cases it is always something missing :)
 - favorites badge with a counter